 You will find the full step by step directions for making clear borax slime by clicking on the black box below.
 We also have a video included so you can watch the slime being made.

-HOW TO MAKE CLEAR SLIME (RECIPE 2) : Modified Saline Solution Slime Recipe
+HOW TO MAKE CLEAR SLIME (RECIPE 2 Below) : Modified Saline Solution Slime Recipe

 This is our newest method for making really clear slime.
 This clear slime uses the same ingredients as our basic saline solution slime recipe, but we modified one of the in process steps.
 Look closely below.

 CLEAR SLIME SUPPLIES: Make sure to look over our recommended supplies list